-Min requirements: 2 H5 & 4 O6/H7

-English: O6/H7

-2nd language: O6/H7

-Maths: O6/H7

-Science: O6/H7 grade in one of the following Laboratory Science subjects: Biology; Physics, Chemistry; Physics with Chemistry; or Agricultural Science.

-Additional info: Student Vetting OCC Health Clearance Note: Evidence of a clean Full B driving licence and a minimum provisional C1 driving licence is required prior to offer of a place on the programme.
+CAO Points 2022: 380 Min requirements: 2 H5 & 4 O6/H7 Course Length: 4 Years English: 06/H7 Course Director: Mr. Frank Keane 2nd language: 06/H7 Enquiries Maths: 06/H7 Science: O6/H7 grade in one of the following Laboratory Science Email: paramedicstudies@ul.ie subjects: Biology; Physics, Chemistry; Physics with Tel: 00 353 61 202015 Chemistry; or Agricultural Science.
+Additional info: Student Vetting www.ul.ie/admissions-askus OCC Health Clearance Indicates that not all applicants who scored these points were offered place Note: Evidence of a clean Full B driving licence and a minimum provisional C1 driving licence is required prior to offer of a place on the programme.
 Applicants must produce a full C1 licence by the end of Year 1.
 Penalty points may preclude progression.
 Please note this is an entry requirement, proof of licences will be requested.
+A 14 Matura Dathwaya Diasas refer to the opling source page

-Alternative entry pathways: Mature Pathways: Please refer to the online course page.
+Alternative entry Mature Pathways: Please refer to the online course page. pathways: